Table of Contents

 Christmas Holly

-Many types of holly have varying toxicity levels compatible with green plants.
+Many types of holly have varying toxicity levels that are compatible with green plants.
 English and American holly are the least toxic, but Japanese and Christmas holly are known to cause vomiting, diarrhea, and inflammation around the stomach.

 Hydrangea

 Hydrangea is a genus of flowering plants known to be toxic to dogs.
-The high concentration of toxic substances in the flowers and leaves makes this plant dangerous for dogs.
+The high concentration of harmful substances in the flowers and leaves makes this plant dangerous for dogs.
 Hydrangea contains carcinogenic glycosides, which can cause lethargy, diarrhea, vomiting, and other gastrointestinal upsets.

 Ivy

-Ivy is a plant that grows as a climbing vine and uses to cover fences or walls.
+Ivy is a plant that grows as a climbing vine and is used to cover fences or walls.
 The Ivy leaves are quite poisonous to pets, mainly dogs, and can have devastating consequences when ingested.
 Ingestion can lead to excessive drooling and vomiting, diarrhea, swelling of the mouth, and breathing difficulties.

 Oleander